-- OPA Ontario Physiotherapy Association - CPA Canadian Physiotherapy Association - Alliance Canadian Alliance of Physiotherapy Regulators - APTA American Physical Therapy Association Inc.
+- OPA Ontario Physiotherapy Association - CPA Canadian Physiotherapy Association

+- Alliance Canadian Alliance of Physiotherapy Regulators - APTA American Physical Therapy Association Inc. FSBPT The Federation of State Boards of Physical Therapy

 Alumni Privileges

 As a University of Toronto alumnus, recent students are eligible for numerous privileges from the University of Toronto.
 The details below are fairly consistent from year-to-year but new alumni should refer to the following websites for the latest details: